ba-st/Sairen/README.md

 ![Logo](assets/logo.svg)

-A set of AI tools that use wrappers over LLM APIs.
+Sairen is a suite of AI tools written in Pharo Smalltalk that provides wrappers for Large Language Model (LLM) APIs.
+It's designed to simplify the process of integrating LLM functionalities like:
+- Text generation
+- Image generation
+- Audio transcription
+It also includes several usage examples and useful tools wrapping its own objects.

 > *Name origin*: A play on words, [AI](https://en.wikipedia.org/wiki/Artificial_intelligence) +
 > [Siren](https://en.wikipedia.org/wiki/Siren_(mythology)), reflecting how